oligprojects/nosurf/README.md

 solutions for that. pi-hole etc.

-The QtWebEngine works quite well but has glitches that you may not see with with a regular browsers with better support.
+The QtWebEngine works quite well but has glitches that you may not see with a regular browsers with better support.
 But overall it works with about 98 percent with websites I tried.
 Hitting the reload button sometimes fixes odd rendering glitches.